Maple177/finetune_relation_extraction/README.md

 | macro+ | macro F1-score |
 | macro- | macro F1-score with the false relation EXCLUDED |

-:raised_hand: if labels of the test set are not availabel, set --do_not_generate_test_scores to skip evaluation on the test set.
+:raised_hand: if labels of the test set are not available, set --do_not_generate_test_scores to skip evaluation on the test set.